Drilling and Service Rig Personnel

 Source: 2021-2025 Alberta Regional Occupational Demand Outlook

 Some rigs operate year round, but employment in this occupation may be seasonal.
 Winter is the busiest season for drilling activity.
-Late fall and early winter are the best times for applicants with no experience to ask about openings.
+Late fall and early winter are the best times for applicants with no experience to inquire about openings.

 New employees on a drilling rig start as leasehands or floorhands.
 With on-the-job training, a positive attitude, and the ability to learn quickly, they can advance to motorhand, derrickhand, and driller positions.